allegheny-college-ls-190-summer-2021/course-materials/README.md

 ### Group consultations

 Especially as the semester's work enters late phases, I will consult with folks working on particular aspects of our collaborative program.
+These consultations are significant in that they are your opportunity to surface and solve problems with as many dedicated eyes as possible.

 ### Grading?